How to walk Manhattan from top to bottom in 35k Steps

 Ann Douglas

 Food is fuel, my friends, which is why we were already discussing lunch on the drive up to the Cloisters.
-We Brooklyn girls hardly frequent the Upper West Side, which is a shame because there are so many incredible places to eat up in this neighborhood.
+We Brooklyn girls hardly frequent the Upper West Side, which is a shame because there are so many incredible places to eat in this neighborhood.
 Example: Maison Pickle.
-It’s not far from the Museum of Natural History and equidistant from Riverside Park and Central Park, so even if you’re not walking the entire length of Manhattan, you could add each of these to a day-long itinerary.
+It’s not far from the Museum of Natural History and is equidistant from Riverside Park and Central Park, so even if you’re not walking the entire length of Manhattan, you could add each of these to a day-long itinerary.

 This place is massive, so walking in for lunch on a Friday wasn’t a problem.
-We started with one of its “break breads,” a hot skillet of honey and butter-slathered pull-apart rolls that are the closest thing to donuts without having to pull out the fryer.
+We started with one of their “break breads,” a hot skillet of honey and butter-slathered pull-apart rolls that are the closest thing to donuts without having to pull out the fryer.
 For the main course, we each had a French dip sandwich – what Maison Pickle is best known for – with a side of pickles and a crisp Diet Coke.

 We desperately needed an hour-long lunch, not only to refuel but also to rest our feet.
 By 2pm, we were back on Amsterdam Ave and en route to Central Park.
 This park is the place where I learned the magical art of wandering in New York.
 It's one of the best things to do in the city.
 You could spend days exploring Central Park, so if you feel pulled to venture along the twisting trails of the Ramble, stroll among the roses in the Conservatory Garden or just touch grass in Sheep Meadow, take a detour.
 Oh, and there are public bathrooms throughout the park (keep your standards low, though).

-We entered the park at 81st St, across from the Museum of Natural History, and curved our way around the Lake, pausing to admire the boaters from the Bank Rock Bay bridge and the Ladies Pavillon before hitting Sheep Meadow.
+We entered the park at 81st St, across from the Museum of Natural History, and curved our way around the Lake, pausing to admire the boaters from the Bank Rock Bay bridge and the Ladies Pavilion before hitting Sheep Meadow.
 For the sake of time, we didn't venture east, but I would have loved to linger at Cherry Hill or beside the Pond.
-We exited in the southwestern corner of the park at Lincoln Circle.
+We exited in the southwestern corner of the park at Columbus Circle.

 Third leg: Times Square and Midtown